 Project management apprenticeships

 APM, the chartered body of the project profession, believes that apprenticeships are essential to assist the growth of the project management profession.
-That’s why we’ve teamed up with employers to develop apprenticeship that help to grow and develop talented project managers.
-Do you want to employ apprentices but don't know where to start?
-Would you like to discover which project management apprenticeships are available?
+That’s why we’ve teamed up with employers to develop two apprenticeships, including a degree apprenticeship that helps to grow and develop talented project managers.